kmacierzanka/GettingCleaningData_CourseProject/README.md

 This process is repeated for the train data, creating an object `xtrain`.

 ### Merge test and train data
-The two data need are merged.
+The two data are merged.
 This is done using rbind() as they are simply two collections of the same subject group.
 The script creates this as an object `xcomplete`.

 ### Set descriptive activity names
-Up until now, the `activityname` variable features numerical observations (1-6).
+Up until now, the `activityname` variable in `xcomplete` features numerical observations (1-6).
 These specific integers correspond to a given activity.
 The script labels the `activityname` observations with the labels provided in the original zipped file.